 I purchase clear contact paper and turn their Valentine’s cards into placemats.

-They get to look at their valentine’s day cards and ooh and ahh over the princess cards and the Star Wars cards they got, and I’m not constantly picking them up off my floor.
+They get to look at their Valentine’s day cards and ooh and ahh over the princess cards and the Star Wars cards they got, and I’m not constantly picking them up off my floor.

-Valentine’s Day Placemat Directions:
+Valentine’s Day Craft: Placemats

 1. Lay out your kid’s valentines in a rectangular shape, without exceeding the size of the contact paper you purchase.

 Some cuts to their collection may need to be made so the placemat isn’t gigantic….they may have to choose between keeping the Mulan or the Belle valentine.